 New employees are placed in an extensive "on-the-job-training" (OJT) program, which is broken into two phases.
 The first phase of the program requires each new officer to complete forty (40) hours of training, which is conducted through classroom lecture and simulated exercises under the guidance of DCJS certified instructors.
 The second phase consists of actual on post "real world training" in which the new officer first "shadows" an experienced Field Training Officer (FTO) and then operates the unit under the supervision of the FTO.
-This training takes approximately 14 days to complete and is highly beneficial, not only to the new officers, but also to the experienced staff and the offenders in the facility as it produces a more competent and consistent officer.
+This training takes approximately 14 days to complete and is highly beneficial, not only to the new officers, but also to the experienced staff and the inmates in the facility as it produces a more competent and consistent officer.
 The OJT/FTO program is in addition to the 448 hours of academy training new staff will undergo in their first year of employment.
-During Fiscal Year 2019-2020, 8 officers successfully completed the DCJS Basic Jailors Academy.
+During Fiscal Year 2020-2021, 2 officers successfully completed the DCJS Basic Jailors Academy.
+The decrease in the number of graduating students was due to the CVCJA cancelling BJA Classes because of the COVID-19 Pandemic.